manuelkour/manuelkour/README.md

 Welcome to my profile!
 I'm a full-time BSc.
 Computer Science student at the Technical University of Munich and working as a SWE at CHECK24.

-Outside of coding, I am a Weighted Calisthenics athlete and have a deep curiosity for languages - especially Japanese.

 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/manuel-kour-044138217/)!

 # Tech Stack